REGULATIONS AND CONDITIONS FROM SEPTEMBER 2021

 Music Centre staff may on occasion need to release pupils for good reason for part of an activity, for example to use the toilet.
 Pupils are expected to return to their activity as soon as possible and Music Centre staff cannot be held responsible for pupils who do not return promptly.
 It is strictly forbidden for pupils to leave an activity without previously obtaining the permission of the member of staff.

-For most ensembles there are at least two concert opportunities per year.
+Music centre groups and ensembles may be involved in concerts and events.
 There is usually a donation requested for tickets to these events for audience members.
-The ensemble may have a performing uniform that members will be expected to supply – further details should be sought from the member of staff or Music Centre manager.
+The group or ensemble may have a performing uniform that members will be expected to supply – further details should be sought from the member of staff or Music Centre manager.

-Some activities may require pupils to supply their own resources eg. theory books, pencils, mutes, and music stands.
+Some activities may require pupils to supply their own resources e.g. books, pencils, mutes, and music stands.

 We will contact you when your instrument is available.
-Instruments can be collected from West Sussex Music or we can arrange to send the instrument to a school which is part of the West Sussex schools’ courier route; allow two school weeks for delivery.
+Instruments can be collected from West Sussex Music or we can arrange to send the instrument to a school which is part of the West Sussex schools’ courier route, allowing two school weeks for delivery.

 No sub-letting or loaning of instruments to others is permitted.
 The instrument is intended for the sole use of the pupil named in the hire agreement.

-You can stop the hire at any time within the year, although any hire fees already paid for that term will not be refunded.
+Instrument hire may be stopped at any time within the year, although any hire fees already paid for that term will not be refunded.
 You need to notify us immediately if your child stops learning through West Sussex Music or with an Associate tutor.
 We will tell you how to return the instrument.